cghudson/portfolio-react/README.md

 ## Description

-- Challenge Assignment for University of Wisconsin Extended Campus Coding Bootcamp
+- This React Portfolio features projects completed during the University of Wisconsin Extended Campus Coding Bootcamp in order to showcase my work to potential employers and collaborators
-- This application allows users to track deposits and expenses without an internet connection.
-Once an internet connection is re-established, the offline transactions will be added and the current balance will be updated.

 ## Table of Contents